 Judy Chicago’s “The Dinner Party” 1974-1979 is the powerful, iconic, room-sized, multi-media monument of feminist art.
-Permanently enshrined in a triangular room in the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, it consists of a three-sided triangle banquet table with 39 elaborate place settings, each representing a famous woman.
+Permanently enshrined in a triangular room in the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, it consists of a three-sided triangle banquet table with 39 elaborate place settings, each representing a prominant woman from history and art, such as the baroque painter Artemisia Gentileschi; the Egyptian ruler Hatshepsut; and the Shoshone explorer Sacagawea.
 It stands on a tiled floor inscribed with the names of 999 other women.

-Born Judith Cohen in Chicago, she went by the name Judy Gerowitz in the 1960s, using the surname of her first husband, who died in 1963.
+Born Judith Cohen in Chicago, she went by the name Judy Gerowitz in the 1960s, using the surname of her first husband, who died in 1963 when she was 23 years old.
 She publicly announced her name change to ‘Chicago’ in 1970.
 A militant American feminist and lifelong advocate of women’s art, she left Chicago in 1957 and has been based in Los Angeles ever since.

-Teaching at Fresno State College in 1970, she created a course of study for women called the Feminist Art Program (FAP).
-The next year she and the painter Miriam Shapiro relocated the program to CalArts.
+Teaching at Fresno State College in 1970, she created the first course of study for women called the Feminist Art Program (FAP).
+The next year she and the painter Miriam Shapiro relocated the program to California Institute of the Arts (CalArts).
 There they created Womanhouse, an institution for collaborations, installations, and performances in an abandoned house near the campus.

 In 1973, Chicago along with two CalArts teachers, Sheila Levant de Bretteville and Arlene Raven, quit CalArts and founded the Feminist Studio Workshop (FSW), an independent art school for women.
 They rented a workshop space in a vacant building near MacArthur Park, calling it the Woman’s Building.
 Eventually the FSW would relocate to the section of downtown Los Angeles, now known as the Arts District.